Tinkerforge/doc/source/Hardware/Bricklets/Rotary_Poti.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_rotary_poti_brickv.jpg

-Play around by turning the potentiometer.
+Turn the potentiometer.
-You should be able to create a similar graph by turning the potentiometer full left and then right.
+You should be able to create a similar graph by turning the potentiometer from left left to right and back to left.

 After this you can go on with writing your own application.
+See the :ref:`Programming Interface <rotary_poti_programming_interfaces>`
-See :ref:`Interface and Coding <rotary_poti_programming_interfaces>` section for the API of the Rotary Poti Bricklet and examples in your programming language.
+section for the API of the Rotary Poti Bricklet and examples in different programming languages.

 .. _rotary_poti_programming_interfaces: